kenneropia/hng_team_clutch_db/README.md

+# INDEX
+The index file is a script to connect to your mongo instance.

+**Ensure to have an env file that contains uri to connect to your instance of Mongo**

+# MODELS
 The models are contained in the "model" folder.

+# TEST
-The test folder contains a file "create_avatar" which add a mock data to the db.
+The test folder contains scripts to add data to the collections as defined by the name.

-Adding data to other collections can be done in a similar fashion.

-## Ensure to have an env file that contains uri to connect to your instance of Mongo
+<sub>"create_avatar" adds a mock data to the the avatars collection.</sub>